Get a referral letter & MHCP from your GP to access reduced cost psychology sessions

 If you are aged 16 years or under, by using the My Mirror service you confirm that you have parental, guardian or GP consent.

-My Mirror supports private fee and medicare benefits.
-Please see full details in our pricing page.
+My Mirror supports private fees and Medicare benefits.
+Please see the full details on our pricing page.

-A MHCP (mental healthcare plan) entitles you to Medicare* rebates for psychological treatment by registered psychologists.
-Under this scheme, individuals diagnosed with a mental health disorder or concerns can access up to 20 individual Medicare subsidised psychology sessions per calendar year.
+A Mental Health Plan entitles you to Medicare* rebates for psychological treatment by registered psychologists.
+Under this scheme, individuals diagnosed with a mental health disorder or concerns can access up to 10 individual Medicare-subsidised psychology sessions per calendar year.

 *Medicare eligible clients

-You may be eligible to use My Mirror telehealth services from just $96.50/session, if:
+You may be eligible to use My Mirror telehealth services from just $108.85/session, if:

 You may be eligible to use our telehealth services for a reduced cost, if**: